 What is the time commitment?

-FLCs are typically organized as a discussion group that meets regularly (usually biweekly) over the course of a semester to discuss readings chosen by the facilitators and participants.
+FLCs are typically organized as a discussion group that meets regularly (usually every other week) over the course of a semester to discuss readings chosen by the facilitators and participants.
 All participants will be expected to submit a brief final report assessing the impact of the FLC on their teaching within a semester of its conclusion.

 Is there a stipend?

-Faculty who participate in the FLC receive a stipend of $500.
+Faculty who participate in the FLC receive a stipend of $500 (unless otherwise noted in a particular FLC's description).

 How do I sign up?